 For the soup

-- In a large pot saute carrots, onion, and celery in a ¼ cup of olive oil over medium-low heat for 3 minutes.
+- In a large pot saute carrots, onion, and celery in a 1/4 cup of olive oil over medium-low heat for 3 minutes.
 Next, add in the cleaned and chopped escarole and cook for 3-5 minutes more.

 - Add 10 cups of low sodium chicken broth to the pot and bring to a boil.
 Once boiling add in the acini di pepe pasta and cook until almost finished.

 - Add in the meatballs and heat through until warm.
 Finally, add in the spinach leaves and taste test the soup.
-Add a ½ teaspoon or more of pepper and kosher salt to taste.
+Add a 1/2 teaspoon or more of pepper and kosher salt to taste.
 Serve with grated cheese and a drizzle of extra virgin olive oil.
 Enjoy!

 Notes

 - The full Italian turkey meatballs recipe can be found here.
 The original recipe was for full sized meatballs.
 The only modification made in this recipe was to make them smaller and reduce the cooking time.
-Alternatively use store-bought meatballs.

-- Small meatballs are excellent in this soup.
+- Small turkey meatballs are excellent in this soup.
 The diameter of a quarter is a great size to shoot for.

 - If required add more liquid and to personal preference.
 Extra chicken stock or water can be used.